arita37/da/docs/source/index.rst

-.. da documentation master file, created by sphinx-quickstart on Mon Jul 15 00:12:00 2019.
+..
+DA documentation master file, created by sphinx-quickstart on Tue Jul 16 11:08:29 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to da's documentation!
+Welcome to DA's documentation!
 ==============================

+Contents:

 .. toctree::
    :maxdepth: 2
-   :caption: Contents: